Cinema and Media Studies

 Broader survey courses introduce students to the history of moving images and to the fundamentals of cinematic and media analysis, while advanced seminars focus on particular movements, concepts, and themes across specific periods and geographic areas.

-The Cinema and Media Studies minor is housed in the Art History department.
+The Cinema and Media Studies minor is housed in the Department of Art History.

 Co-Directors and Advisors